 Year-specific weight-at-age estimates are used in the model to obtain expected catches in biomass.
 Where possible, year and survey-specific weight-at-age estimates are used to obtain expected survey biomass.
 For each data source, unbiased estimates of length at age were obtained using year-specific age-length keys.
 Bias-corrected parameters for the length-weight relationship, $W = a L^b$ , were also estimated.
 Weights at age were estimated by multiplying length at age by the predicted weight based on the length-weight regressions.
-A plot of weight-at-age from the Shelikof Strait acoustic survey indicates that there has been a substantial increase in weight at age for older pollock (Fig. 1.16).
+A plot of weight-at-age from the Shelikof Strait acoustic survey indicates that there has been a substantial increase in weight at age for older pollock (Fig. 1.14).
 For pollock greater than age 6, weight-at-age has nearly doubled since 1983-1990.
 Further analyses are proposed to evaluate whether these changes are a density-dependent response to declining pollock abundance, or whether they are environmentally forced.
 Since these changes are highly auto-correlated, a fairly sophisticated analysis would be needed to attribute causation.
 Changes in weight-at-age have potential implications for status determination and harvest policy.
-For example, if the mean weight-at-age and maturity-at-age from 1983-90 is considered representative of an unfished stock, and the current weight-atage is attributed to a density-dependent response, current stock status would be at 51% of unfished stock size, rather than 28.8% of unfished stock size.